osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/pi-event-frames-interface-manager/time-settings-tab.md

 The default value is two minutes, but you can configure the amount of time to a maximum of 10 minutes.
 To disable the configuration, set the /DELAYBUFFER to zero (0) in the INI file.

-This configuration is only applicable for real-time processing.
+This configuration is used in both real-time and history recovery mode but only applies to interface configurations where the end time for data recovery (/ret) is not defined.

 ### Use local time stamps to process incoming events (/TS)

 Specifies whether timestamps from an SQL data source are interpreted as local time or GMT.
 By default, timestamps are interpreted as GMT.